lun0522/lighter/README.md

 This is the most basic scene, where we don't have any mesh or texture, but one blinking triangle.
-This proves all the basic functionality for onscreen rendering (vertex buffer, command buffer, swapchain, render pass and graphics pipeline) is working.
+This proves all the basic functionality for onscreen rendering (vertex buffer, command buffer, swapchain, render pass and graphics pipeline) and alpha blending are working.
 We have a [breakdown of the code](https://github.com/lun0522/jessie-steamer/tree/master/jessie_steamer/application/vulkan) to illustrate the usage of them.
 If all resources on the device are destroyed properly, the context will be destructed at last, and we should see the log "Context destructed properly" in the debug compilation mode.